EthanCornell/ethancornell.github.io/_posts/2025-06-06-conrbtree.md

  *───────────────────────────────────────────────────────────────────────*/
 ```

-Although those two cases are **inside** `delete_fixup`, they do not illustrate concurrency per se—they illustrate local color/rotation adjustments.
+Although those two cases are **inside** `delete_fixup`, they do not illustrate concurrency per se, they illustrate local color/rotation adjustments.
 Concurrency comes into play if a reader holds a shared lock on any of these nodes; the writer will wait for the reader to release that lock.

 ---